 20124.
 Public Observation and Verification of Audit.

-(a) The elections official shall ensure that the audit process is observable and verifiable to the public.
+(a) The elections official shall ensure that the audit process is observable and verifiable by the public.
 The elections official shall:

 (1) Provide at least five days public notice prior to the first phase of the RLA.
 This notice shall include the time and place of the random seed generation described in section 20120 and the date the ballot cards will be retrieved and manually examined.